 When should I wear it?
 Can be worn throughout the day and while sleeping for support.
 A combination of ice therapy and a heating pad usage, along with physical therapy, exercises, supplements, and medications are also often incorporated into treatment.
 See a medical professional for guidance as to the best plan of action for you!

 What is it made of?
-This arthritis aid/support glove is made of neoprene, nylon lining, and Medical-grade Velcro closures.
+This arthritis aid/support glove is made of neoprene, nylon lining, and Medical-grade fasteners.
 All components are latex-free.

 How tall is this thumb splint?